-Process Test purpose Buzzer emits audible signal.
+Process Test purpose Buzzer Sounds an audible sig- nal.
 Is the audible signal working?
-Signal light gives visual signal.
+Signal light Displays a visual signal.
 Is the visual signal working?
-Display is inverted.
+Display Display inverted.
 Are there pixels missing from the display?

 The start screen appears on the display.